IMF Regional Office for Asia and the Pacific (OAP)

 Hitotsubashi University offers single-occupancy rooms at the University dormitory for all JISPA scholars.
 Provision of family room is subject to availability.
 However, please note that current Program regulations do not allow students to bring their family with them to Japan during the first year, due to the intensive nature of the study.

 1Hitotsubashi University candidates are required to complete the admissions process for the School of International and Public Policy in addition to the JISPA process, as a formality.
 A separate application form must be filled out and submitted to the university with the required documents.
-HIT will contact their finalists for details following the JISPA application results are made.
+Hitotsubashi will contact the finalists for details following the determination of JISPA application results.

 For messages from HIT alumni, please see Message from HIT Alumni.